Princess Augusta Sophia of the United Kingdom

 Augusta’s unfortunate aunt Caroline Matilda; Credit – Wikipedia

-Prior to King George’s first bout with what probably was porphyria in 1788, he had told his daughters that he would take them to Hanover to find them husbands.
+Before King George’s first bout with what could have been porphyria in 1788, he had told his daughters that he would take them to Hanover to find husbands.
 Further bouts occurred in 1801 and 1804 and prevented the discussion of marriage for his daughters.
-Queen Charlotte feared that the subject of marriage, which had always bothered her husband, would push him back into insanity.
+Queen Charlotte feared that the subject of marriage, which always bothered her husband, would push him back into insanity.
 She was stressed by her husband’s illness and wanted her daughters to remain close to her.
-The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated which restricted them from meeting eligible suitors of their own age.
+The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated, restricting them from meeting eligible suitors of their own age.

 Augusta at age 13, portrait by Thomas Gainsborough; Credit – Wikipedia